 Three concession agreements were signed by the Airport Authority of India (AAI) this year, for the takeover of Jaipur, Thiruvananthapuram and Guwahati airports by the Gujarat-based Adani Group for the next fifty years.

 Two years back, the group won bids for 6 AAI airports and now, has been accorded with the right to operate, develop and maintain Jaipur airport for the next fifty years by the Union cabinet.
 They have progressively started taking over the Guwahati, Lucknow and Mangalore airport operations.

-At present, Jaipur airport employs 250 people, out of which 150 employees will be absorbed by the Gujarat-based Adani Group on same conditions and benefits as before.
+At present, Jaipur airport employs 250 people, out of which 150 employees will be absorbed by the Gujarat-based Adani Gujarat on same conditions and benefits as before.
 AAI will accommodate the remaining staff in its other departments.

 The group will deposit the required security amount of around Rs 1,000 Cr for the lease.
 After taking over the airport the Adani Group will decide upon things like time-bound entry of vehicles in the porch areas, parking fees or any curbs for passengers or their relatives.

 The Adani Group stationed in Gujarat, will be in control of all the operations of the airport except for Navigation & Surveillance (CNS) and Air Traffic Control (ATC).

 Other than ATC and CNS, Central Industrial Security Force (CISF) will handle the airport’s security and the Adani Group will be in charge of running the airport’s commercial activities including the development of restaurants and other amenities.
 Also, the development of terminal-3 at the Jaipur airport is in pipeline for the group.

 With all the infrastructural development at the airport, authorities are expecting things to be a little costly.